hoanghailongvn/learn-to-hack-Ev3ry7H1ng/cryptopals/set1/challenge1/README.md

 ## Base64

-Base64:
+Base64 is:

-- encoding scheme: represents binary data in an ASCII string format.
+- a encoding scheme: represents binary data in an ASCII string format.
-- is designed to carry data stored in binary formats across channels that only reliably support text content.
+- designed to carry data stored in binary formats across channels that only reliably support text content.

 ### How does base64 work